con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Protector as the best of great *vidyā*s,[^41-1]
 Guru in being the best of great *mantra*s,
-Riding along the Great Vehicle's path,
+Riding along the Mahāyāna's path,
-Himself the Great Vehicle's foremost way; (41)
+Himself the Mahāyāna's foremost way; (41)
 This concluded the fourteen verses showing the great Vajradhātu *maṇḍala*.

-[^41-1]: Here we believe that a majority of witnesses of Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
+[^41-1]: Here we believe that the majority of witnesses of the Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
 This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.

 * More evidence that VM did not read the Sanskrit text.
 There is probably no way to account for the reading *mgon po rigs mchog* in Sanskrit.
 BDRC reports 34 results for rig, 56 for rigs.
 * Tribe translates *mahāvidyottama* as 'best in [the use of] great spells', and Davidson 'highest with great *vidyā*s'.
 Davidson's translation is perhaps intended to have the same meaning as Tribe's, but it could mean 'highest because of his great *vidyā*s' (this does make less sense).
 It's difficult to see any strong support for Tribe's interpretation in Vilāśavajra's commentary, which simply tells us that these are genitive *tatpuruṣa*s.
 Although there is indeed something attractive about consistently understanding the names here to be in reference to a person, it also seems safe to assume that the text is not shy to identify the subject as a person with one name, and then as a particular 'spiritual phenomenon', such as a *vidyā*, in the next.

-## 6. The wisdom of the immaculate dharmadhātu
+## 6. The wisdom of the immaculate *dharmadhātu*
 > mahāvairocano buddho mahāmaunī mahāmuniḥ |
 > mahāmantranayodbhūto mahāmantranayātmakaḥ || 42 ||